Modify the finished image

 <volume>

-— ID or name of the network drive.
-You can view the list of disks using the commandopenstack volume list
+— the ID or name of the network disk.
+You can view the list of disks using theopenstack volume list